feisalmombo/feisalmombo/README.md

-## **I'm a Father, Friend, Developer, Brother, and Consultant!!**
+## **I'm a Developer, Father, Friend, Brother, and Consultant!!**
 - 👋 Hi, I’m @feisalmombo
 - 👀 I’m interested in Technology Enthusiast
-- 🌱 I’m currently learning on Datascience, Machine Learning and API Documentation and Implementation
+- 🌱 I’m currently learning about Data Science, Machine Learning, and API Documentation and Implementation
-- 💞️ I’m looking to collaborate on Open Source projects and Share knowledges with other developers
+- 💞️ I’m looking to collaborate on Open Source projects and share knowledge with other developers

 <!---
 feisalmombo/feisalmombo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.